Alecktos/clg/README.md

 # CLG
-A challenge game to play togheter on mobile devices.
-Written to learn Go and Ebiten game engine.
+A cooperative mobile challenge game built with Go and Ebiten game engine, created as a learning project.

 ## Images
 <table>